 - Satisfy the admissions requirements of UBC Graduate Studies as well as their home department.

-- Hold or have accepted an offer to a graduate program in a participating UBC Unit..
+- Have received or accepted an offer to a graduate program in a participating UBC Unit.

 Detailed Process: Applying To and Completing the DFP CREATE Program

-The faculty member's own requirements are the most important factor to satisfy in your application; the sponsorship is for a committed research relationship.
-In the most common path to entering the DFP CREATE (applying in conjunction with applying to UBC), it is important to contact your potential faculty supervisor well in advance of applying to UBC or DFP.
-It is also possible to enter the DFP CREATE after arriving at UBC, and identifying a DFP faculty sponsor later on.
+A potential supervisor's own requirements are the most important factor to satisfy in your application.
+In the most common path to entering the DFP CREATE (applying in conjunction with applying to UBC), it is important to contact your potential faculty supervisor (who must be from your home unit) well in advance of applying to DFP.
+It is also possible to enter the DFP CREATE after arriving at UBC, and identifying a DFP faculty supervisor.

 2. Apply to a UBC Home Program

-With a tentative sponsor in mind, apply to your natural participating UBC home unit following their regular procedures.
+With a tentative DFP supervisor in mind, apply to your natural participating UBC home unit following their regular procedures.
 Consult application information available at that unit's website.

 3. Apply to the DFP CREATE Program

-Once admission to a participating home unit has been offered and a faculty sponsor identified, complete a formal but lightweight application explaining your motivation and the general area of thesis research you plan to undertake, as well as documentation of past academic excellence.
-This application will be reviewed, along with a sponsorship letter from your faculty supervisor (see checklist below), for admission to the DFP CREATE.
+Once admission to a participating home unit has been offered and a faculty sponsor identified, complete the lightweight online DFP application linked below.
+The application asks you to explain your motivation for joining DFP, the general area of thesis research you plan to undertake, documentation of past academic excellence, and contact information for your DFP supervisor.

 4. Complete the DFP CREATE Program

-Duration: You will generally complete all of the DFP CREATE's program elements by two years into your graduate program, regardless of your PhD or Master’s designation.
+Duration: You will generally complete all of the DFP CREATE's program requirements by two years into your graduate program regardless of your graduate program or degree.

-Timing: When possible, take the DFP Core in Year 1 of your program, to get maximal benefit.
-Some participating programs' requirements preclude starting the DFP Core until Year 2, but we have ensured that this works too.
+Timing: When possible, take the DFP Core in Year 1 of your program, to get maximal benefit; however, we recognize that some of the participating programs' requirements preclude starting DFP Core until Year 2.

 5. Get Certified